 - Help local arts and culture creatives build profitable businesses

-Arts and culture businesses differ in many respects from businesses in other industries.
-For starters, many arts and culture business practitioners (such as performing artists) are both the product and the creator of the product.
+Arts and culture businesses differ from businesses in other industries due to their transient nature.
+Often, arts and culture business practitioners (such as performing artists) are both the product and the creator of the product.
 Additionally, the product is sometimes consumed as it is being produced/created (eg. a concert performance).
 Other factors making arts and culture businesses unique lies in the fact that each created product is unique and hardly ever able to be mass produced.
 Picture trying to reproduce a unique painting (eg. The Mona Lisa) or a concert performance in large volumes and you will quickly recognise the limitations.
 Finally, producing arts and culture goods is expensive.
 Unlike other industries where costs go down over time, arts and culture production costs may continue to rise.

 Finally, producing arts and culture goods is expensive.
 Unlike other industries where costs go down over time, arts and culture production costs may continue to rise.
 This is due largely to the fact that many art and culture goods (think sculptures, concerts, paintings, museum tours) are labour intensive and it is hardly possible to try cut labour costs without sacrificing quality.
 This is where culture policy can be handy.